nchenderson/elements-nonpar-stat/docs/03-rankstat.md

 ## Two-Sample Tests

-### The Wilcoxon Rank Sum Test
+### The Wilcoxon Rank Sum (WRS) Test

 #### Goal of the Test

-* The Wilcoxon Rank Sum (WRS) test (sometimes referred to as the Wilcoxon-Mann-Whitney test) is a two-sample test.
+* The Wilcoxon Rank Sum (WRS) test (sometimes referred to as the Wilcoxon-Mann-Whitney test) is a popular, rank-based two-sample test.

 * The WRS test is used to test whether or not observations from one group tend to be larger (or smaller) than observations from the other group.

 * Suppose we have observations from two groups: $X_{1}, \ldots, X_{n} \sim F_{X}$ and $Y_{1}, \ldots, Y_{m} \sim F_{Y}$.

-* The WRS test will test the hypothesis
+* Roughly speaking, the WRS tests the following hypothesis
 \begin{eqnarray}
 H_{0}: & & F_{X} = F_{Y} \quad \textrm{ versus } \nonumber \\
 H_{A}: & & \textrm{Observations from } F_{X} \textrm{ tend to be larger than observations from } F_{Y} \nonumber